mccurdyc/neighbor/README.md

     1. Install `dep`
     2. Create a `config.json` file from the `sample.config.json` file

+      **IMPORTANT NOTE(S):**
-      **NOTE: You still need to update the access token in the config file to use your personal access token.**
+      + You still need to update the access token in the config file to use your personal access token.**

-      **NOTE: The setup target will check to see if you have already copied the sample.config.json to config.json for execution.
-If you have, the setup will not overwrite the config.json file.**
+      + The setup target will check to see if you have already copied the sample.config.json to config.json for execution.
+If you have, the setup will not overwrite the config.json file.

     3. Backup your installed version of `go` (`$ which go`) to the value returned from `$ which go` in your shell with a file extension `.bak` appended.

+      **IMPORTANT NOTE(S):**
-      **NOTE: The setup target will check to see if you have already backed up a go command.
-If you have, the setup will not overwrite the backup.**
+      + The setup target will check to see if you have already backed up a go command.
+If you have, the setup will not overwrite the backup.

     4. Move `./bin/go-cover` to `which go` to be used as the system-wide `go` command
       + You can verify this by running `go version` after running `make setup`
           + If you see something similar to the following, then you are still